 - (1) Introduction

 - (2) Definition

 - (3) Advantages and disadvantages of arbitration

 - (4) Referral to arbitration

-- The arbitrator (5)
+- (5) The arbitrator

-- The award (6)
+- (6) The award

 SECTION C - MARKETING

 - (1) Copyright

 - (2) Competition

 - (3) Patents

 - (4) Trade Marks

 SECTION A - INSURANCE LAW

 (1) DEFINITION

 "An insurance contract is a reciprocal contract between an insurer and an insured in terms of which the insurer undertakes to pay the insured an amount of money or its equivalent, in exchange for payment of a monetary premium, should the risk, borne by the insurer on behalf of the insured, materialise by the happening of an event in which the insured has an interest".
 Nagel et al, Business Law (2000), 2" ed, Butterworths: Durban at 196.